isabella232/depot3/README.md

 * Both the client and admin tools are command-line only and fully scriptable
 * Admin command-line options allow integration with developer workflows and package-retrieval tools

 d3 is written in Ruby and available as a rubygem called ['depot3'](https://rubygems.org/gems/depot3).
-It interfaces with Casper mostly via its REST API using [ruby-jss](https://github.com/PixarAnimationStudios/ruby-jss), a ruby module that provides simple and powerful access to the API.
+It interfaces with Casper via its REST API using [ruby-jss](https://github.com/PixarAnimationStudios/ruby-jss), a ruby module that provides simple and powerful access to the API.
 It also uses Casper's backend MySQL database directly to provide enhanced features.

-Please see the [wiki](https://github.com/PixarAnimationStudios/depot3/wiki) for full documentation.
+## DOCUMENTATION

+Full user/administrator documentation is available at the [GitHub project's wiki page](https://github.com/PixarAnimationStudios/depot3/wiki).

 The developer documentation for the D3 ruby module is at [http://www.rubydoc.info/gems/depot3](http://www.rubydoc.info/gems/depot3).